cchdood/Rubic-s-Cube/README.md

                    That's it!

       3. The code uses Pygame library.
 So Pygame should be installed.
 Just open cmd and run the following code: $ pip install pygame

-#     B-2 Run the code
+      B-2 Run the code
-      Just copy and paste all the code from
+      You can copy and paste all the code from "main code" to your IDE. link: https://github.com/cchdood/Rubic-s-Cube/blob/main/main%20code.
+      Elsewise, you can just downloaded the .py file:

+# C.